-Georgia Southwestern State University is approved for the educational training of veterans and certain eligible spouses and dependents of veterans.
+Georgia Southwestern State University is approved for the educational training of veterans and certain eligiblespouses and dependents of veterans.
 The institution serves only as a source of certification and information to the Veterans Administration as all financial transactions and eligibility determinations are handled directly between the student and the VA.
 Veterans and other eligible persons interested in obtaining educational benefits must meet all applicable requirements for admission as outlined in this bulletin.
-After being officially admitted to the University, the veteran or eligible person should contact the Veteran Certifying Official in the Office of the Registrar for information concerning application procedures and educational benefits.
+After being officially admitted to the University, active military, veterans, or their dependents must be approved for registration by their ESO, military counselor or Service before they can register for classes.